josepht96/learning/notes/azure/az104/review.md

 azure recovery service vault is basically a storage resource that stores backup data of vms, sql server, or file shares azure backup agent is for files and folders for on prem or azure vms

+AC Recovery Services vault supports Azure Virtual Machines, SQL in Azure VM, Azure Files, SAP HANA in Azure VM, Azure Backup Server, Azure Backup Agent, and DPM.
+Backup vault supports Azure Database for PostgreSQL servers, Azure Blobs, and Azure disks

+The storage replication type cannot be changed after protecting items.
+Since Rsv3 is the only Recovery services vault that does not contain items, it is the only one that can be modified to use the Locally-redundant storage replication type.

 # Azure Backup
 For backing up Azure VMs running production workloads, use Azure Backup.
 Azure Backup supports application-consistent backups for both Windows and Linux VMs.
 Azure Backup creates recovery points that are stored in geo-redundant recovery vaults.
 When you restore from a recovery point, you can restore the whole VM or just specific files.